moccalotto/kaos/_campaign/geography.md

 The Vast White itself has a more-or-less constant temperature, but it is extremely cold.

-The ice in The Vast White is about 20 meters thick.
+The ice in The Vast White is between 20 and 200 meters thick.
 Below that is fresh water.

 A number of creatures/monsters live on the ice, in the ice, and in the water beneath it.

 Magical Fog covers the ground to a height of about 30-40 centimeters.
-The nearer to land you get, the higher the fog.
+This fog dissipates in the very center of the ice where visibility is perfect.
 Unlike normal fog, this fog seems shiny and radiant and can play tricks on your mind.

-Fire spells on The Vast White have their potency diminished because of the temperature and the fog.
+The fog and the cold affect spells that involce heat and fire;
+such spells will temporarily have their tier increased by 1.

+* Dungeons in the ice
+* "Cities" on the Vast White.
+* Fauna and flora (yes, flora) on the ice.
+* How to fish in the Vast Ocean

 ## Arion